The Story of HIT Scotland

 The networking opportunities also grew over time to win the respect of government, their agencies, the trade bodies and the professionals working in our sector.
 Although there are many other charities across the UK serving parts of the hospitality industry, HIT Scotland still is unique and has not been replicated elsewhere.

-Since its beginning in 1994, HIT Scotland has raised in excess of £4 million, thanks to our fundraising events, corporate sponsors and the backing of the Savoy Educational Trust and the Crerar Hotels Trust to encourage the development of people working in the hospitality industry in Scotland.
-We have provided more than 1000 scholarships and 10,000 bursaries.
-We host an average of 24 events each year supported by 90 plus volunteers from all sectors of the hospitality industry who participate on the event committees.
+Since its beginning in 1994, HIT Scotland has raised in excess of £4 million, thanks to our fundraising events, corporate sponsors and the backing of the Savoy Educational Trust and the Crerar Trust to encourage the development of people working in the hospitality industry in Scotland.
+We have provided more than 2,500 scholarships and 14,000 bursaries.
+We host an average of 24 events each year supported by 80 plus volunteers from all sectors of the hospitality industry who participate on the event committees.

-Next year HIT Scotland will turn proudly 25 years old and we hope as many people as possible, scholars and their companies, past and present will join with us to celebrate this remarkable charity and resource for our sector and raise a glass with us to the next 25 years.
+in 2019 HIT Scotland will proudly turn 25 years old and we hope as many people as possible, scholars and their companies, past and present will join with us to celebrate this remarkable charity and resource for our sector and raise a glass with us to the next 25 years.